 Faculty Mentorship

-The Office of Faculty Professional Development, Diversity and Inclusion provides resources and support to departments/academic units and faculty for facilitating successful mentoring relationships for CUIMC faculty.
+The Office of Faculty Professional Development and Engagement provides resources and support to departments/academic units and faculty for facilitating successful mentoring relationships for CUIMC faculty.
 These mentoring resources include practical guides, resources and toolkits that help facilitate and drive successful mentoring relationships.
 We also have a group of senior faculty who can provide guidance to faculty in one-on-one meetings.
 Below are some of the resources:

 Mentoring Resources